Scholarships, Awards, & Bursaries

 Other related scholarships, awards, and bursaries of interest

-A scholarship for students at Concordia University pursuing academic work in gay and lesbian studies, or are involved in gay and lesbian issues.
+A scholarship for students at Concordia University pursuing graduate work in gay and lesbian studies, or are involved in gay and lesbian activism.

-A scholarship for LGBTQ and two-spirited students at the University of Alberta.
+A set of five awards offered to both undergraduate and graduate 2SLGBTQ+ students at the University of Alberta.

-Scholarships for LGBTQ and two-spirited students who are in financial need and studying at any post-secondary institution in Ontario.
+Scholarships for 2SLGBTQ+ students with “demonstrated financial need after accessing available public financial supports” while studying their first degree at any post-secondary institution in Ontario.

-Two Student Leadership Scholarships available for LGBTQ students enrolled in a Canadian post-secondary program of study.
-You must be a Canadian citizen and demonstrate alignment with Start Proud’s mission, vision and values
+Two student leadership scholarships available to 2SLGBTQ+ students enrolled in a Canadian post-secondary program of study.
+You must be a Canadian citizen and demonstrate alignment with Start Proud’s mission, vision and values.